 Car Accident Lawyer in Miami

-Being injured in a car accident can put your entire life on hold.
-And, that’s in the best-case scenario.
-Even when you can return to work right away, you’re swamped with considerations: Who should pay for the rear-end damage to your car?
-And, what about your medical bills?
-Those visits to urgent care, the overnight hospital stays, and physical therapy sessions can add up quickly.
-To secure the compensation that you deserve, you need a skilled personal injury and car accident lawyer to help you navigate the blurry world of insurance claims.
+Getting injured in a car accident can put your life on hold.
+Even when you can get back to work right away, you're overwhelmed by the following considerations: Who should pay for the damage to the rear of your car?
+What about your medical bills?
+Urgent care visits, hospital stays, and physical therapy sessions can add up quickly.
+To get the compensation you deserve, you need a qualified car accident and personal injury attorney to help you navigate the confusing world of insurance claims.

-Even if your case appears to be black-and-white – for example, you were rear-ended by a driver who was following you too closely – insurance company adjusters will exhaust their resources to minimize your settlement.
-Less money for you means more money in the pocket of corporate as well as job security for the adjuster.
-However, hiring a team of experienced personal injury attorneys, such as the Ward Law Group, will give you a leg up when attempting to negotiate a fair settlement.
+Even if your case appears to be black and white-for example, you were delayed by a driver who was tailgating you-the insurance company's adjusters will exhaust their resources to minimize your settlement.
+Less money for you means more money in the pocket of the company, as well as job security for the adjuster.
+However, hiring a team of experienced accident attorneys like The Ward Law Group will give you an advantage when trying to negotiate a settlement.

-With nearly 20 years of experience, our Miami car accident lawyers at the Ward Law Group have handled every possible variation of an insurance claim.
-From minor fender benders to major accidents with catastrophic injuries, the Ward Law Group knows the correct switches to flip to allow your case to gain momentum.
+With nearly 20 years of experience, The Ward Law Group has handled every possible variation of insurance claims.
+From minor fender defense to catastrophic serious injury accidents, The Ward Law Group knows the right switches to flip to allow your case to gain momentum.

 Common Types of Miami Car Accident Claims that We Settle

-Unsurprisingly, the vast majority of car accidents occur not because of unavoidable events – like black ice or dense fog – but because of the negligence of other drivers.
-According to data collected by the National Highway Traffic Safety Administration (NHTSA), the top 3 causes of car accidents include:
+Unsurprisingly, the vast majority of car accidents occur not due to unavoidable events, such as black ice or dense fog, but due to the negligence of other drivers.
+According to data compiled by the National Highway Traffic Safety Administration (NHTSA), the top 3 causes of car accidents include:

-- Distracted Driving: You’ve probably noticed state-wide bans on hand-held devices, like cell phones and electronics, becoming increasingly popular in recent years.
-This is because distracted driving accounts for the # 1 cause of car accidents in the United States.
-Texting while driving, talking on the phone, adjusting the radio or GPS, and even eating and drinking while driving can all lead to car accidents (and personal injury).
+Distracted Driving: You've probably noticed that state bans on portable devices, like cell phones and electronics, are becoming more and more popular in recent years.
+This is because distracted driving bills are the number one cause of car accidents in the United States.
+Texting while driving, talking on the phone, adjusting the radio or GPS, and even eating and drinking while driving can lead to car accidents.

-- Drunk Driving: 28% of all car-related fatalities involve an intoxicated driver.
-If you have lost a loved one to drunk driving, then your personal injury claim falls into the category of wrongful death.
+Driving while intoxicated: 28% of all car-related deaths involve an intoxicated driver.
+If you have lost a loved one to drunk driving, your personal injury claim falls under the category of wrongful death.

-- Reckless Driving: Reckless driving includes car accidents that were caused by irresponsible acts such as speeding, tailgating, or lane-switching.
-In particular, the force of a collision increases with speed, making personal injuries more likely and severe.
+Reckless Driving: Reckless driving includes car accidents caused by irresponsible acts, such as speeding, U-turning, or changing lanes.
+In particular, the force of a collision increases with speed, making personal injury more likely and more serious.

-However, these aren’t the only sources of personal injury that we take into account as we pursue your accident compensation.
+However, these are not the only sources of personal injury that we take into account when seeking your compensation.
 Other causes and forms of motor vehicle collisions that we commonly encounter in our practice include:

-Because there are different sets of laws and best practices that govern how you should proceed, you need a skilled personal injury lawyer to help you navigate the ever-shifting legal landscape.
+Because there are different sets of laws and best practices that govern how you should proceed, you need an experienced accident attorney to help you navigate an ever-changing legal environment.

 Types of Car Accident Injuries & Compensation

-From fender benders to multiple car pile-ups, motor vehicle accidents account for the second most common source of personal injury in the United States.
-Aside from emotional trauma, car accidents can also result in medical problems.
-Common forms of personal injuries from car accidents include:
+From fender hems to multiple car pileups, motor vehicle accidents represent the second most common source of personal injury in the United States.
+Aside from emotional trauma, car accidents can also cause medical problems.
+Common forms of personal injury that are associated with car accidents include:

-When you suffer serious injuries because of the carelessness of others, you need an experienced personal injury attorney to help you maximize your claim.
-With expert legal assistance you may be entitled to the following forms of compensation:
+When you are seriously injured due to the negligence of others, you need an experienced personal injury attorney to help you maximize your claim.
+With expert legal assistance, you may be entitled to the following forms of compensation:

-- Property Damage: Material damage to your vehicle and a plethora of hidden costs (such as towing fees)
+Property Damage: Property damage to your vehicle and a host of hidden costs (like towing fees).

-- Loss of Earning Capacity: Projected wages that you will lose as the result of a permanent injury
+Loss of Earning Capacity: Projected wages you will lose as a result of a permanent injury.

-- Pain & Suffering: Takes “intangibles” into consideration, such as emotional trauma or psychological distress
+Pain and suffering: Take into account the "intangibles", such as emotional trauma or psychological disorders.

-Gregory Ward and Jany Martinez-Ward have recovered millions of dollars in personal injury compensation for victims of car accidents.
-In fact, in 2016, the Wards secured over $ 1,000,000 in compensation for the victim of a rollover accident!
-Don’t leave the fate of your settlement up to chance.
-Contact the Ward Law Group today to secure your legal rights and take on big-name insurance companies.
+Gregory Ward and Jany Martínez -Ward have recovered millions of dollars in personal injury compensation for car accident victims.
+They were recognized for a top 5 verdict in Florida in 2021.
+They obtained more than $2,000,000 in compensation for the victim of a truck accident.
+Don't leave the fate of your settlement to chance.
+Contact The Ward Law Group today to secure your legal rights and hire reputable insurance companies.

 Maximizing Your Claim: Immediate Steps to Take After an Accident